 The Bad Testament

-DELUXE LP ON ORANGE AND BLACK SWIRL VINYL (LIMITED TO 500)
+DELUXE LP ON ORANGE AND BLACK SWIRL VINYL (LIMITED TO 500---NOT MANY LEFT!)

 The Bad Testament lands somewhere west of the Old Testament and south of an AA handbook.
 It’s a record of hard-grinding lost love, blues and deep, dark Americana.